Suunto have announced the new Suunto 9 BARO (non BARO version also available).

 The Valencell sensor remains unchanged from the SPARTAN SPORT WHR (BARO), which is a customised version of Valencell’s BW1.2 module.
 The SPARTAN TRAINER and 3 FITNESS use the out-of-the-box BW1.2 module.

-I’m going to have to update this section as I get more information, hopefully later today.
 There is a new Sony GPS chip inside (I guess: Sony CXD5603GF) that replaces the previous SirfStarV and maybe other exciting new components too.

 I will also cover below the statements of the kinds of environmental testing that are being used to support the claims for the suitability of the hardware to harsh environments